Imaging swiFTly: streaming widefield Fourier Transforms for large-scale interferometry: Conclusion

-However, things are less rosy if we consider how we would tackle instrumental or environmental self-calibration.
-To do this effectively, we often want to consider all baselines collectively, which is the antithesis to the distribution pattern presented: In our world, visibilities from different $w$-stacking planes would basically never meet in the same memory space.
-The only realistic option would be to reduce the size of the calibration problem representation enough that we can make progress even with an incomplete view\,\citep{yatawatta2015distributed}.
-Iterating over visibilities would still be very expensive, so this would require significant adjustments -- or more likely a completely different approach to distribution.
+The presented algorithm is however a worse fit for standard antenna-based calibration approaches as they require combining data from all baselines to reliably solve for antenna-based gain terms.
+The algorithm is designed such that visibilities from different $w$-stacking planes would basically never meet in the same memory space.
+A possible solution would be to reduce the size of the calibration problem representation enough so that we could make progress even with an incomplete view\,\citep[e.g.][]{yatawatta2015distributed}.
+Alternatively, one might attempt to devise a distributed algorithm that re-aggregates optimisation problems, similarly to how this distributed Fourier transform algorithm re-assembles a complete image.